Merging Decision Transformers: Weight Averaging for Forming Multi-Task Policies: Experiments

 \subsection{Merging subsets of multiple layers}

-We should draw attention to that in Figure \ref{fig:dt1} we are only merging one layer at a time, and possibly, a transformer could be robust to single-layer interference.
+We should draw attention to that in Figure \ref{fig:dt1} we are merge one layer at a time, and possibly, a transformer could be robust to single-layer interference.
 We must see how well merging performs with multiple layers at a time, as errors could compound.
 We look at this from two perspectives.
 We begin by following a similar procedure to the former per-layer merging, but instead incrementally add an additional layer, forming a larger subset as we go move further in depth, in Figure \ref{fig:incremental}.
-Instead of averaging across different environment pairs, we show this within a single pair to be able to clearly see the trajectory formed by adding layers.
+Instead of averaging across different environment pairs, we show this within a single pair to be able to clearly see the effects of adding layers.
 We see that as we add layers, performance decreases, reaching close to zero performance when merging the entire transformer.
 We also tend to see large drop-offs at MLP layers, but less so at attention layers, and varying results with layer normalization.

-\subsubsection{Merging All Attention Layers}
+\subsubsection{Merging all attention layers}

 When merging individual layers, we see the least reduction in performance with attention layers.
-Thus, we see what happens when merging all attention layers (the parameters associated with the query, key, value, and output linear projections).
+Thus, we see what happens when merging all attention parameters (the parameters associated with the query, key, value, and output projections) at once.
 Attention parameters consist of $\sim33.18\%$ of the 3 transformer layers which have a total size of $596\mathrm{K}$ parameters.
 We display results in Figure \ref{fig:attn}.
-On the x-axis, we interpolate between parameters where $\lambda=0,1$ correspond to using attention parameters from just one environment.
-We hold unmerged parameters constant and evaluate on both environments at each $\lambda$.
+On the x-axis, we interpolate between parameters where $\alpha=0$ corresponds to using unchanged attention parameters and $\alpha=1$ corresponds to using all attention parameters from the other environment.
 It appears that Decision Transformers trained on different MuJoCo can learn functionally similar attention weights.
 We can directly swap in the weights of HalfCheetah into the Walker2D transformer, and vice versa, with no decrease in return.
 We do not see this hold as strongly between Hopper/Walker2d, and Hopper/HalfCheetah, but we still see good results.